CS321Bioinformatics/p4/README.md

 frequency of the node-data that the searchBTree returned.
 If a node showed up once, and had no duplicates, it would have a frequency of 0, if it showed up again, we would increment that node.

+Known Issues:
+Our GeneBankCreateBTree driver does compile and will produce a btree binary file, as well as a dump of the TreeObjects in the BTree and their frequencies.
+Our GeneBankBTreeSearch driver will compile and